-Version 2.0 April 14, 2003
+Version 2.0

+October 10June 18, 2003

-Abstract: This document defines the standards development process that guides and controls the work of the IEEE-ISTO Printer Working Group, an organization developing open standards for the Print, Imaging, MFP and related Services industries.
-This document organizes the flow of standards creation from Brainstorming, Requirements gathering and Charter definition through Working Drafts, Candidate Standards and Standards.
-Herein are the guidelines for conducting Last Call, assuring interoperability and establishing levels of formal approval.
-PWG Process v2.0 builds on the original PWG Process document but has been rewritten for greater clarity.
-Sections relating to Intellectual Property and Confidentiality are unaltered but the overall process has been streamlined, compared to the original, and sound file naming and document versioning guidelines defined.
-This is a process defining document, not an industry standard.
+Abstract: This document defines the standards development process that guides and controls the work of the IEEEguidelines for conducting Last Call, assuring interoperability and establishing levels of formal approval.
+PWG Process original, and sound file naming and document versioning guidelines defined.
+This is a process defining document, not